coffeeknife/homepage/content/media/_index.md

 ## album grid

-Click on an album to hear my favorite track! (not yet working lol)
+Click on an album to hear my favorite track!

 {{<albums>}}